fbaeuerlein/cpp-vscode-guide/README.md

 # 1. About the project

-This project should give an overview over some extensions and hints for C/C++ development with VS Code.
+This project should give an overview over some extensions and examples for C/C++ development with VS Code.
 There are a lot extensions around that really improve working with VCS.
-I want to show which of these are really valuable and give some tutorial how to use/integrate them.
+I want to show which of them are really valuable and give some examples how to use/integrate them.

 Mostly i'm using CMake and Linux.
 So the main focus will be on this combination.
 Maybe i will extend this to the [Windows-Subsystem for Linux (WSL)](https://docs.microsoft.com/de-de/windows/wsl/install-win10) in future.